Homogeneous spaces in tensor categories: Preliminaries

+We begin by recalling that a morphism is finite if and only if it is affine and proper (\cite[\href{https://stacks.math.columbia.edu/tag/01WN}{Lem.~29.44.11}]{Stacks}), thus we need not prove the statement for finiteness if we show it for properness and affinity.
+The case when (P) is the property of being a universal homeomorphism is proven in Lemma \ref{lemma even embedding univ homeo}.

-\begin{proof} In \cite{C3} it was shown that $\XX$ is affine/quasi-affine if and only if $\XX_{(0)}$ is.
-Using the GR property, we see that $\XX$ is quasi-affine if and only if $\XX_0$ is by (5) of \cite[Prop.~5.4.2]{C3}.
-It is clear that if $\XX$ is affine then $\XX_0$ is as well.
-For the converse, the argument used in \cite[Exer.~III.3.1]{Hartshorne} works in our setting.
+If (P) is the property of being (quasi-)affine, we may apply the commutative diagram (\ref{diagram map of schemes}) to reduce the question to showing that $\XX$ is (quasi-)affine if and only if $\XX_0$ is, and if and only if $\XX_{(0)}$ is.
+In \cite[Remark~5.4.3]{C3} it was shown that $\XX$ is quasi-affine if and only if $\XX_{(0)}$ is.
+Using the GR property, we see that $\XX$ is quasi-affine if and only if $\XX_0$ is by \cite[Prop.~5.4.2(5)]{C3}.
+It is clear that if $\XX$ is affine then $\XX_{(0)}$ is as well.
+If $\XX_{(0)}$ is affine, then we already know that $\XX$ is quasi-affine, but also that the open immersion in \cite[Proposition~5.4.2(2)]{C3} must be surjective, showing that $\XX$ is affine.
+If $\XX$ is affine then $\XX_0$ is as well, and the converse is a special case of \cite[Lemma~5.3.4]{C3}.